xl0/lovely-docs/doc_db/sveltejs-sveltekit/best-practices/images/essence.md

-Three approaches to image optimization: Vite's built-in asset handling, @sveltejs/enhanced-img for build-time optimization with multiple formats and sizes, and CDN-based solutions for dynamic images.
+Optimize images using Vite's built-in handling, @sveltejs/enhanced-img for build-time optimization, or CDN-based solutions for dynamic images, following best practices for responsive sizing and performance.